CICCIOSGAMINO/openweather-apis/README.md

 ### How to Use

-Install the package with npm, import with the require statement in the app and start to use the apis.
+Install the package with npm, import with the require statement in the app, and start to use the apis.
 First step is set the params for the request (request the api-key at http://openweathermap.org/register ):

 ```javascript